madrobby/vapor.js/README.md

 <script></script>
 ```

-(In this case, you can also omit the `<script>` tag completely for the ultimate in optimizations and efficiency!)
+(In this case, you can also omit the `<script>` tag completely for the ultimate in optimizations and efficiency!
+This also makes vapor.js the only JavaScript library fully compatible with browsers that have JavaScript disabled.)

 Visit our [website](http://vaporjs.com)